This page describes all the tables and views contained in the DB file.

 0 2023-01-09 2 Moogle:Garlond Ironworks shares 260.0 2 Garlond Ironworks shares 51.0 13260.0 0.2642

 Note: Note that the values in the balance column are the same as the balances in the statements view for each account on that date; external accounts do not appear in the start_stats view.
-The purchase of Garlond Ironworks shares is at a price of \(13,000 \div 260 = 50\) for the transaction at that time, but the price record in the prices table on 2023-1-9 is \(51\), and the market value is based on price \(51\).
+The purchase of Garlond Ironworks shares is at a unit price of \(13,000 \div 260 = 50\) for the transaction at that time, but the price record (which denotes the closing price) in the prices table on 2023-1-9 is \(51\), and the market value is based on unit price \(51\).
 This example shows that the real-time trading price can be different from the closing price.

 start_assets